Fish and Wildlife Service, Interior.

 The Services' DPS policy requires that only one of the discreteness criteria be satisfied in order for a population of a vertebrate species to be considered discrete.
 After reviewing the information provided in the petition, we believe the petition presents substantial information that the San Francisco Bay-Delta longfin smelt population may be physically isolated from other longfin smelt populations and may be genetically distinct; therefore, we find that there is substantial information indicating the longfin smelt population in the San Francisco Bay-Delta may satisfy the discreteness element of the DPS policy.

 If we determine that a population meets the DPS discreteness element, we then consider if it also meets the DPS significance element.
 The DPS policy (61 FR 4722) states that if a population segment is considered discrete under one or more of the discreteness criteria, its biological and ecological significance will be considered in light of Congressional guidance that the authority to list DPSs be used “sparingly” while encouraging the conservation of genetic diversity.
-In making this determination, we consider available scientific evidence of the discrete population's importance to the taxon to which it belongs.
+In Start Printed Page 24914making this determination, we consider available scientific evidence of the discrete population's importance to the taxon to which it belongs.
 Since precise circumstances are likely to vary considerably from case to case, the DPS policy does not describe all the classes of information that might be used in determining the biological and ecological importance of a discrete population.
 However, the DPS policy does provide four possible reasons why a discrete population may be significant.
 As specified in the DPS policy (61 FR 4722), this consideration of the significance may include, but is not limited to, the following: